helenavallicrosa/teaching/README.md

     a.
 Lecture with basic concepts
     b.
 Vectorial maps, rasters, projection and resolution concepts, crop, stack, and brick
     c.
 Extract information from maps using spatial data points
-4. Metanalysis - Cesar
-5. Machine learning algorithms – Helena
+4. Machine learning algorithms – Helena
     a.
 Introduction
     b.
 Subsets selection
     c.
 Select the best model
     d.
 Model implementation and tunning
     e.
 Visualization and upscaling
-6. Final project, summary, and conclusion
+5. Final project, summary, and conclusion

 After attending the sessions, the students are expected to be able to: